Trading memories as we lick the spoon

 Pour into a greased bundt cake pan, then bake.

 Check after 35 minutes.
-Not all oven temperatures are calibrated accurately and if yours is on the low side, it make take up to an hour, total.
+Not all oven temperatures are calibrated accurately and if yours is on the low side, it may take up to an hour, total.
 I stick a long carving fork in to check the progress.
 If you push it in to the bottom of the pan and there is no wet batter on it when you take it back out, the cake is done.

 Andrew Hornick spent 35 years working on engineering and construction projects throughout the United States, Europe and Asia.
 He retired early and now spends a lot of time in his family kitchen in the suburbs of Atlanta, Georgia.